itf/6s092/courses/IAP19/PS/PS095/content.md

 <question pythoncode>
 csq_interface = 'ace'
 csq_prompt = "So Wumpus... what's Ivan's height?
 Wumpus is sad because he can't immediately answer just by looking at his linked list.
 Help him out by implementing the function `find(ll, name)`, which takes a `LinkedList` object and a name as input and returns the integer height of the first person in the list with that name.
-Assume that the input will always contain that name."
+Assume that the linked list will always contain at least one person with that name."

 ## Define solution that will be printed to student.
 csq_soln = """